Bhavesh1236/EventsHub/README.md

 # Events Hub

-Take control of your finances with FinanceApp, the ultimate mobile app designed to simplify your financial life.
-Whether you're a savvy investor, a budget-conscious individual, or just someone who wants to make smarter money decisions, FinanceApp is your go-to companion.
+Take control of your events for Conferences events, Workshops events, Charity events, and Product launch events with Events Hub app, the ultimate mobile app designed to simplify your handle events.

 # Hey there :wave:

-This application is based on [Figma design templates](https://www.figma.com/file/vNLzGGnpbMDLb3DR5mjVwB/Finance-Mobile-App-(Community)-(Copy)?type=design&node-id=1%3A157&mode=design&t=OM8yGHypwieh26bW-1) :thumbsup: and thanks to this designer.
+This application is based on [Figma design templates](https://www.figma.com/file/55N9GuoNhgMrioiVFmSvUt/Event-Booking-App--EventHub-(Community)?type=design&t=Aqa1RYovodqXIlO8-6) :thumbsup: and thanks to this designer.

 # App Cover Screenshots